shipgirlproject/shoukaku-docs/src/content/docs/api/classes/Rest.md

 getPlayer(guildId: string): Promise<undefined | LavalinkPlayer>
 ```

-Gets all the player with the specified sessionId
+Gets the player with the specified guildId

 #### Parameters